ggulaman/booking-room/README.md

 - Start Up a local blockchain with hardhat\
 `$ npm run local-testnet`

-- Deploy the Smart Contract to the local blockchain.
+- Deploy the Smart Contract Factory (ColaBookingFactory.sol) to the local blockchain.
-This script will add a env. variable with the SC contract address both on the .env files in colabooking-server and colabooking-ui:\
+This script will add a env. variable with the factory smart contract address to the .env file at root:\
 `$ npm run deploy:local`

+- Deploy a Smart Contract for a colabooking day (ColaBooking.sol) to the local blockchain.
+This script will add a env. variable with the SC contract address to both the .env files in ./colabooking-server and ./colabooking-ui:\
+`$ npm run deploy:local:10rooms`

 3. Set up the Server
 -Install the dependencies:\